charlesdedampierre/cultura/1-cultura_database_creation/README.md

 On the OSF Forum, there are two files:

-- the Sqlite3 Database: 'cultura_1.db'
+- the Sqlite3 Database: 'cultura_03_2025.db' <https://osf.io/d78tw>
+-raw_data.zip <https://osf.io/5c9xy>, the data scraped from wikidata and used to make the Cultura Database

 ## Database Structure